jkingyens/binder/readme.md

 # Defining a Course

-A course is just a JSON file with metadata along with pointers to the resources that make up the course ie) videos.
+A course is just a JSON file with filesystem references to video content along with course metadata.

 ```
 {